railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

    single: module; importing
 ..

-Click :menuselection:`Administration --> Modules --> Modules` to give you an overview of all of the modules available for installation.
+Click :menuselection:`Settings --> Modules --> Modules` to give you an overview of all of the modules available for installation.

 To test several modules, you will not have to install them all one by one.
 You can use the dependencies